How to defrost a freezer in 7 simple expert-approved steps

-A build-up of ice in your freezer will waste more energy and increase your bills, so defrosting your freezer is important for its functionality and will save you energy and money.
+And if you're wondering why ice is building up in your freezer, it's time to tackle it.
+A build-up of ice in your freezer will most definitely waste more energy and increase your bills, so defrosting your freezer is important for its functionality saving you energy and money.

 small kitchen with stainless steel fridge freezer